 - Ground Bus: A central point where all grounding wires connect.

-- Home EV Charger Terminal Block: The internal connection point for the charger’s wiring where P1, P2, Ground/Earth High-gauge wire (6 AWG Wire) suitable for handling the EV charger’s current, we recommend purchasing 90° C+ capable of handling heat generated typically wires that can handle 90° C+.
+- Home EV Charger Terminal Block: The internal connection point for the charger’s wiring, where P1, P2, and Ground/Earth are connected.
+High-gauge wire (6 AWG Wire) suitable for handling the EV charger’s current, we recommend purchasing 90° C+ capable of handling the heat generated, typically wires that can handle 90° C+.

 - 1-¼” Conduit: Same as the plug-in diagram.